 Your door’s #1 weak point is where the lock goes into the doorjamb (that’s basically the frame of the door).
 You know those movies where the police kick in a criminal’s door?
 That’s actually easier to do than you think for most kinds of doors.
 You should also know that 85% of break ins and home invasions happen through a door.
 So securing your door should be extremely high priority for you if you want to keep your family safe from criminal intruders.

 In terms of reinforcing or fortifying your doors, we highly recommend Armor Concept’s Door Armor system.
 Armor Concepts is an American-owned company that focuses specifically on door security.
-As far as we know, there’s no other company out there like them – and their Door Armor is the best door reinforcement solution on the market.

 The most popular video doorbell is the Ring, which we’ve mentioned already as a product we specifically don’t recommend due to the privacy concerns raised earlier.
 Instead, we recommend the Eufy Security Video Doorbell, which is both better value for money and better for your privacy.
 It’s slightly less feature rich than the Ring but it does more than enough for the vast majority of people.